Violinist Vivienne Eio

 Vivienne learnt the piano at 3 years old.
-And as for the violin, in two short years of classes, obtained a Distinction at the grade 8 ABRSM examinations where she was offered a scholarship to study the violin at the University of Manchester but declined to pursue her ambition to becoming a lawyer.
-In the following year, she obtained a further Advance Certificate in performance, and a Licentiate of the Royal School of Music in violin Performance shortly after.
+And as for the violin, in two short years of classes, obtained a Distinction at the grade 8 ABRSM examinations where she was offered a scholarship to study the violin at the University of Manchester but declined to pursue her ambition of becoming a lawyer.

 She accepted a scholarship to read law in England to fulfill her childhood ambition and during that time did not neglect in furthering her skills with the violin under Philip Gallaway of Warwick University (Coull Quartet).
 After being called to the Bar in Singapore, practicing as a Lawyer had its long hours and it was a difficult struggle to keep up with violin teaching and practise.
 And so it was after quitting legal practice in 2006, that she decided to pursue music as her focus.

-In the past 20 years of teaching, she has developed an effective and efficient methodology that has seen through countless of students playing for concerts, examinations and competitions across Singapore, United Kingdom, Beijing, Slovenia and New York, Carnegie Hall.
+In the past 20 over years of teaching (since 1996) she has developed an effective and efficient methodology that has seen through countless of students playing for concerts, examinations and competitions across Singapore, United Kingdom, Beijing, Slovenia and New York, Carnegie Hall.

-In 2010, she was accepted to study the violin with Professor Zhao Weijian (赵惟俭). the Dean of Faculty of Strings and Secretary General of the prestigious Central Conservatory of Music in Beijing (Notable alumni Ning Feng, Lang Lang and Yuja Wang and at some point, Vanessa-Mae)
+In 2010, she was accepted to understudy Professor Zhao Weijian (赵惟俭).
+His roles include being the Dean of Faculty of Strings/Secretary General/Chief of Examinations of the prestigious Central Conservatory of Music in Beijing (Notable alumni Ning Feng, Lang Lang and Yuja Wang and at some point, Vanessa-Mae)

-After completing her exam preparations for the Fellowship of the Royal School of Music in violin performance with Professor Zhao, as she loves to write, she took up a project on co-authoring a comprehensive manual for learning the Violin entitled “All About the Violin Volumes 1 & 2” which encapsulates her methodology of teaching and learning the violin efficiently and effectively in the least amount of time spent.
+After completing her exam preparations for the Fellowship of the Royal School of Music in violin performance with Professor Zhao, as she loves to write, she has taken up a project on co-authoring with him a comprehensive manual for learning the Violin entitled “All About the Violin Volumes 1 & 2” in the English Language which encapsulates her methodology of teaching and learning the violin efficiently and effectively.